rust-lang/rust/text/0000-path-reform.md

   than creating now ones.
 As we'll see below, there are *platform-specific* ways to crate non-Unicode paths.)

+* **Why no `Path::as_bytes` method?** There is no cross-platform way to expose paths directly in terms of byte sequences, because each platform extends beyond Unicode in its own way.
+In particular, Unix platforms accept arbitrary u8 sequences, while Windows accepts arbitrary *u16* sequences (both modulo disallowing interior 0s).
+So the only way to safely interpret a sequence of bytes across platforms is as UTF-8.

 * **Why do `file_name` and `extension` operations work with `Path` rather than some other type?** In particular, it may seem strange to view an extension as a path.
 But doing so allows us to not reveal platform differences about the